aadib2/explorer-tdsp/README.md

 ## 🔍 Key Findings

-- Identified high-risk zones in Manhattan where pedestrian and cyclist collision rates were disproportionately high
+- Identified high-risk zip codes (10016, 10019, 10036) all located in midtown Manhattam where frequency of crashes were the highest between ~2013-2025
 - Found strong correlations between time-of-day and crash severity in densely trafficked areas
 - Uncovered seasonal patterns linked to elevated crash risks through time series analysis
 - Generated 8+ visualizations to communicate insights, including:
   - Geospatial heatmaps of collision density (via Folium)
-  - Time series plots of crash frequency by month in Manhattan zip codes with highest number of crashes
+  - Time series plots of crash frequency by month in high risk zip codes
-  - Comparative bar charts of injury types by borough
+  - Comparative bar charts of crash type frequencies by borough

 ---